neondatabase/neon/docs/settings.md

 # initial superuser role name to use when creating a new tenant
 initial_superuser_name = 'zenith_admin'

+broker_etcd_prefix = 'neon'
+broker_endpoints = ['some://etcd']

 # [remote_storage]
 ```

-The config above shows default values for all basic pageserver settings.
+The config above shows default values for all basic pageserver settings, besides `broker_endpoints`: that one has to be set by the user,
+see the corresponding section below.
 Pageserver uses default values for all files that are missing in the config, so it's not a hard error to leave the config blank.
 Yet, it validates the config values it can (e.g. postgres install dir) and errors if the validation fails, refusing to start.